The-Osint-Toolbox/Website-OSINT/README.md

     <lI><a href="https://whoisology.com/">Whoisology</a></lI>
      <p>Deep connections between domain names & their owners.</p>
     <li><a href="https://tools.whoisxmlapi.com/login">WhoisXML Domain Suite</a></li>
      <p>This link will take you to the login page, where you can create a free account.
-The sites below offer Whois XML limited data without the need to log in.</p>
+The links below offer WhoisXML limited data without the need to log in.</p>
     <li><a href="https://dns-lookup.whoisxmlapi.com/">WhoisXML DNS</a></li>
      <p>A complete DNS records lookup product line to check the NS, MX, SPF, A, SOA, TXT, etc.</p>
     <li><a href="https://ip-geolocation.whoisxmlapi.com/">WhoisXML IP Geolocation</a></li>